Our evidence-based framework

 How does it work in practice?

-With each partner community, we seek to identify what it looks like to live “the good life”—a life of meaning, connection and purpose, even if external circumstances continue to be difficult.
+Through relevant stories and activities, we explore what it looks like to live “the good life”—a life of meaning, connection and purpose, even if external circumstances continue to be difficult.

 Intro to ACT in 3 steps